An update: Fall 2024.

-Inspired and guided by a Blue Sky workshop at the 2023 annual conference of the International Communication Association, where I had the opportunity to humbly moderate a panel on which esteemed scholars like Autumn Edwards, Sun Joo (Grace) Ahn, Tony Liao, Jih-Hsuan Tammy Lin, and Matthew Lombard shared their invaluable experience of founding and managing research groups and spaces, I began to develop the Presence and Artificial Intelligence (PAI) Lab in July 2023.
+Inspired and guided by a Blue Sky workshop at the 2023 annual conference of the International Communication Association, where I had the opportunity to moderate a panel on which esteemed scholars like Autumn Edwards, Sun Joo (Grace) Ahn, Tony Liao, Jih-Hsuan Tammy Lin, and Matthew Lombard shared their invaluable experience of founding and managing research groups and spaces, I began to develop the Presence and Artificial Intelligence (PAI) Lab in July 2023.
 Echoing the pronunciation and significance of “π”, the PAI Lab stands for its commitment to exploring infinite possibilities for non-recurring emerging technology research.

 This PAI Lab aims at conducting research on users’ relationships with a range of presence-evoking technologies, including social robots, virtual humans, chatbots, virtual influencers, smartwatches, memes, virtual reality, and augmented reality.
 The lab also delves into topics such as explainable AI (XAI), Science and Technology Studies (STS), and ubiquitous computing.